 Just as I was surprised last spring that the 390 did not require a size 4 line, I was surprised that the 320 did not require a 3.5.
 I found it cast quite nicely with a size 3 line.
 It is definitely a tip flex rod with lots of reserve backbone, but the tip is soft enough to cast a relatively light line.

-If you are looking for a relatively short, relatively light tip flex rod that has the muscle to handle some surprisingly large fish, this may be just the rod you're looking for.
+If you are looking for a relatively short, relatively light tip flex rod that has the muscle to handle some good sized fish, this may be just the rod you're looking for.

 I was actually a little surprised by this rod.
 I had expected that the Nissin Fine Mode Kosansui 390 would require a size 4 line to cast well but I was wrong.
 The rod doesn't feel that stiff when casting and I wouldn't go over a 3.5 with it.
 (It casts wonderfully with a 3.5).